3scale/porta/portafly/doc/ux_specs/global_components/alerts.md

 ### Network error alerts
 * Network errors are displayed in **toast alerts**, unless the current state of the UI is blocking users' view of the page layout (eg. modal dialogs)
   * In this case, the errors will be displayed as **inline alerts**, making sure the positioning is as close as possible to the trigger (eg. button) of the action that launched the network request.
-* Network error alerts are persistent and always displays a dismiss button (`fa-times` icon)
+* Network error alerts are persistent and always display a dismiss button (`fa-times` icon)
 * Network error alerts variant is `warning`
 * Network error types:
   * Generic network error